Do you hike with a first aid kit? And if you carry one, have you taken inventory of it lately?

 Organize and waterproof your kit with small resealable bags and plastic bottles.
 Label medications.
 You can also include other commonly used items in your first aid kit: lip balm, sunscreen, insect repellent, multi-use tool, and a small roll of duct tape (which is extremely handy for any and all repairs).

-This checklist is by no means comprehensive, but a basic overnight first aid kit may benefit from the following items:
+This checklist is by no means comprehensive, but an overnight first aid kit may benefit from the following items:

 - Bandages: Assorted sizes for small cuts, blisters, etc.